-The following summarizes the general algorithm for CDMA periodic ranging :
+The following summarizes the general algorithm for CDMA periodic ranging between the distributed scheduling R-CPE and the CPE in a local cell:

-a) The CPE shall choose randomly a Ranging Slot (with random selection with equal probability from available Ranging Slots in a single frame) at the time to perform the ranging, and then it chooses randomly a Periodic Ranging Code and sends it to the BS (as a CDMA code).
+a) The CPE shall choose randomly a Ranging Slot (with random selection with equal probability from available Ranging Slots in a single frame) at the time in a DRZ to perform the ranging, and then it chooses randomly a DRZ Periodic Ranging Code and sends it to the distributed scheduling R-CPE (as a CDMA code).

 b) If the CPE does not receive a response, the CPE may send a new CDMA code at the next appropriate ranging transmission opportunity at one step higher EIRP level.

-c) The BS cannot tell which CPE sent the CDMA ranging request; therefore, upon successfully receiving a CDMA periodic ranging code, the BS broadcasts a ranging response message that advertises the received periodic ranging code as well as the ranging slot (OFDMA symbol number, etc.) where the CDMA periodic ranging code has been identified.
+c) The distributed scheduling R-CPE cannot tell which CPE sent the CDMA ranging request; therefore, upon successfully receiving a CDMA periodic ranging code, the distributed scheduling R-CPE broadcasts a ranging response (RNG-CMD) message that advertises the received DRZ periodic ranging code as well as the DRZ ranging slot (OFDMA symbol number, etc.) where the CDMA periodic ranging code has been identified.
 This information is used by the CPE that sent the CDMA periodic ranging code to identify the ranging response message that corresponds to its ranging request.
 The ranging response message contains all the needed adjustments (e.g., time, EIRP, and possibly frequency corrections) and a status notification.

-d) Upon receiving a Ranging Response message with the “Continue” status, the CPE shall continue the ranging process with further periodic ranging codes randomly chosen.
+d) Upon receiving a RNG-CMD message with the “Continue” status, the CPE shall continue the ranging process with further periodic ranging codes randomly chosen.
 Upon receiving an RNG-CMD message with success status, the CPE shall restart timer T4 with the appropriate value depending whether the CPE is fixed or portable (see Table 273).

-e) The BS may send an unsolicited RNG-CMD as a response to a CDMA-based bandwidth-request or any other data transmission from the CPE.
+e) The distributed scheduling R-CPE may send an unsolicited RNG-CMD as a response to a CDMA-based bandwidth-request or any other data transmission from the CPE.

 f) Upon timeout of the CPE internal T4 timer, the CPE shall perform Periodic Ranging according to the procedure above.